Wanna open your mouth and effortlessly speak fluent English?

 All right, since you want to improve your English listening skills, I absolutely have to tell you about FluentU.
 It doesn’t matter whether you’re a beginner or near fluency—our philosophy is that you’ll learn better if you listen to real-world English.

-At FluentU, we take reality shows, music videos, interviews, Disney movies and more, and turn them into English learning experiences.
-Not only can you read along with subtitles and look up definitions along the way, but we also have an interactive learning mode that teaches you new vocabulary by using questions generated from the videos themselves.
+FluentU lets you read along with subtitles and look up definitions along the way, but it also has an interactive learning mode that teaches you new vocabulary by using questions generated from the videos themselves.
 The best part?
-All prompts are personalized based on your history on FluentU.
+All prompts are personalized based on your history.

 Be Entertained: Watch, Listen, Laugh, Cry, Dance and Learn